NiccoloPuccinelli/The_Influence_of_the_Italian_Press_on_2018_Politics/README.md

 This exam consisted of a written test and a project on the main topics of the course.

-The project, carried out together with my colleagues **Matteo Anedda**, **Greta Gravina** and **Giada Palazzo**, consists in the study and visualization of the correlations between the result of the Italian political elections of 4 March 2018 and the influence of the press, understood as social interactions and most clicked sites and news.
+The project, carried out together with my colleagues **Matteo Anedda**, **Greta Gravina** and **Giada Palazzo**, consists in the study and the visualization of the correlations between the result of the Italian political elections of 4 March 2018 and the influence of the press, understood as social interactions and most clicked sites and news.

 The project was carried out using both **Python** and the **Tableau** platform, combining everything in a single tableau public dashboard.